mirojantti/nhmgrid/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# nhmgrid: An R package for visualization of nonhomogeneous Markov model probabilities
+# nhmgrid: An R package for visualization of non-homogeneous Markov model probabilities

 <!-- badges: start -->